To find out which is the best backlink checker, I devised a real test.

 The IP & subnet numbers provided were then manually verified against their user interfaces and then sent to an independent 3rd party to create this analysis.

-So after crunching all of the data from each tool…
+So after crunching all of the information from each SEO backlink tool…

 …a clear winner emerged-

-The best backlink checker that money can buy right now is Ahrefs.
+The greatest SEO backlink checker that money can buy right now is Ahrefs.

 - The biggest backlink database